Election Commission Of Pakistan (ECP) Announces Official Results Of 55 UCs Of HMC - UrduPoint

 HYDERABAD, (UrduPoint / Pakistan Point News - 16th Jan, 2023 ) :The Election Commission of Pakistan (ECP) on Monday announced the official results of 55 Union Committees (UCs) of Hyderabad Municipal Corporation (HMC), out of 160 UCs.

-According to the official results, Pakistan Peoples Party (PPP) has secured the largest number of seats of chairman and vice chairman of the UCs.
+According to the official results announced so far, the Pakistan Peoples Party (PPP) has secured the largest number of seats of chairman and vice chairman of the UCs.

 The PPP is followed by Pakistan Tehreek-e-Insaf (PTI) in second place.

-The PPP's candidates have emerged victorious from 28 UCs including 13 uncontested UCs.
+The PPP candidates have emerged victorious from 28 UCs, including 13 uncontested UCs.

 The PPP has won from the following UCs 13, 14, 15, 16, 18, 55, 56, 57, 58, 59,60, 61, 62, 77, 78, 80, 81, 82, 95, 96, 97, 98, 99, 100, 101, 105, 131and 136.